A focus on lifelong learning this Children’s Week

 Children’s vital first five years

 Over the course of a child’s life, it is within the first five years that the human brain experiences its most critical period of development.
-During this time, more wiring takes place than any other time in life.
+During this time, more wiring takes place than at any other time in life.

-This is also the period of time that most children will spend many hours or days each week in the care of early childhood educators and kindergarten teachers.
+This is also the period that most children will spend many hours or days each week in the care of early childhood educators and kindergarten teachers.
 This means that educators and their approach to care can contribute to many aspects of a child’s future and how they see the world, not to mention helping children to explore the world around them and discover a passion for lifelong learning.

-At Practical Outcomes it is our firm belief that access to early childhood education delivers to communities across many fronts, and is:
+At Practical Outcomes, it is our firm belief that access to early childhood education delivers to communities across many fronts, and is:

-- The right of every child
+• The right of every child

-- The right of every future adult
+• The right of every future adult

-- Of benefit to society on every level
+• Of benefit to society on every level

-- A driver of tangible economic benefits in society
+• A driver of tangible economic benefits in society

 The Early Years Learning Framework (EYLF) supports educators in achieving the very best outcomes for children during this fundamental stage of development.
 Its five learning and development outcomes cover five central outcomes that have been identified to ensure that children are empowered and have their rights and needs fulfilled.